 Welcome to the Fairfield Association

-The Fairfield Association was formed by residents and friends of the Fairfield area of Lancaster (England) in October 1996, in response to the threat of housing development on a long-established children’s play area (Fairfield Green).
+The Fairfield Association was formed by residents and friends of the Fairfield area of Lancaster (England) in October 1996, in response to the threat of housing development on a long-established childrens play area (Fairfield Green).
+The Fairfield Association saved the play area, improved it and installed new play equipment (2004).
+In 2012 Fairfield Green was given QE II status which ensures its status as a recreational area in perpetuity.

 The Association is a registered charity, with the following object: